Buying a property in Spain is usually a big step in fulfilling your dream of living in a sunny Mediterranean climate and

 In the end, there is always more than one ideal property, and if you really do want to make sure that you’re doing the right thing.

 You should take all the time you need to get to know everything about Spain and property before you make any commitment at all.
 Take all you hear with a pinch of salt, stay firm and true to the process!

 With your dream home found, to proceed, you need to have a lawyer.

 Wherever you wish to buy a home in Spain, always make sure that you have an independent and professional solicitor to advise you on your purchase.

-Make sure that the local lawyer representing your interests is independent from the estate agent, developer or company showing you the properties.
+Make sure that the local lawyer representing your interests is independent of the estate agent, developer or company showing you the properties.

 If your Spanish is not very good, find an English-speaking lawyer.
 It is not as difficult in Spain and will ensure that you are explained all the details of the contract without ambiguities of translation, and make sure that the lawyer is specialised in Spanish land law (urbanismo).

 Ask for your lawyer’s registration number and check that they are registered and practising with the local bar association (Colegio de Abogados).

 Your lawyer should also have professional indemnity insurance.